 Exclusively pumping results tons of baby bottles to store, keep track of, and wash.
-Many moms use the “pitcher method” – storing breast milk in a pitcher – as a way to simplify their daily pumping and feeding routine.
+Many moms use the “pitcher method” – storing breast milk in a pitcher – as a way to simplify their daily pumping and feeding routine, and make more room in their fridge.

 What Exactly is the Pitcher Method?